HEYTESBURY HOUSE Case Histories

 Crop circles in Wiltshire were reported from the 1940s with the first recorded in the 1950s at Heytesbury, Wiltshire.
 From CERES and BUFORA archive.

 Singles and a quintuplet crop circle formation in the pattern of a ‘five of dice’.
-Appeared at Devil’s Dip, Heytesbury ///resources.remarked.selection
+Appeared at Devil’s Well, Heytesbury ///resources.remarked.selection

 This very early report was significantly before crop circle phenomena commenced in earnest in Wiltshire in the late 1970s.